 Our approach is to build communities of researchers, including academics and our audiences, in physical and digital spaces, to develop new ways of thinking that could influence policy-makers and lead to meaningful change.
 We aim to transform the relationship between researchers and the public, nucleating debate around societal challenges to create future pathways towards more just, creative, sustainable and inclusive futures.

 The CCC is currently led by our co-chairs Dr Neal Spencer, (Deputy Director of Collections & Research, Fitzwilliam Museum), Dr Sam Brockington (Curator, Cambridge University Botanic Garden), and Dr Jill Whitelock (Head of Special Collections, Cambridge University Library).
-The CCC coordinator is Dr Sophie Potter.
 The CCC was established in 2022 by our founding co-chairs Dr Neal Spencer and Professor Rebecca Kilner, and our previous co-chair was Dr Jessica Gardner (University Librarian).

 They are supported by a steering committee made up of members from across the University’s Museums, Libraries, Botanic Garden, Schools and research institutions.